tristanpendergrass/idle-game/README.md

 # Todos

 ## Version 0.3
-- [ ] Shop Improvements
+- [x] Shop Improvements
   - [x] Show price on buy modal
   - [x] Show cost on the Buy button
   - [x] Add buttons to change quantity -- Min, Max, Half?
-  - [ ] Close modal when item purchased
+  - [x] Close modal when item purchased
-  - [ ] Show toast when item purchased
-  - [ ] Handle case where not enough coin to purchase set quantity
+  - [x] Handle case where not enough coin to purchase set quantity
 - [ ] Refactor ShopItems.
 Why are there getters and setters on Stats there?
 Also the descriptions are hardcoded instead of derived from their effects

 ## Future